Skip to main content

 We try to include Claude.ai attachments when they're available in the export, but the format we parse right now does not have them embedded in the JSON or anything, so in practice only attachments with extracted_content, i.e. text files, markdown, etc. will be present in the transcripts.

 You can branch conversations on Claude.ai (and to a lesser extent in Claude Code), and claude2md can export any branch.
-You can list the branches of a chat and their UUIDs with claude2md --branches and export a specific branch with claude2md --branch UUID.
+You can list the branches of a chat and their IDs with claude2md --branches, export a specific branch with claude2md --branch ID, or dump every branch at once with claude2md --all-branches (each line gets tagged with the IDs of the branches that contain it).

 We don't support "Claude Code on the Web" yet, though ostensibly if you "teleport" a Web session to a local Claude Code instance, you can export the history as normal from there.